Working with Local Indigenous Communities to Achieve Sustainable Landscapes

 We work on building capacities that link ancient knowledge with government policy to preserve the Amazon in Ecuador

 Ecuador’s role as a global biodiversity powerhouse requires a very specialized approach integrated directly with local communities and governments.
 This requires a deep understanding of the landscapes that compose Ecuador.
 This is why we work on iconic global landscapes such as the Amazon, as well as key agricultural landscapes in the Andean center region.
 We look for global and local solutions, specific yet scalable, to protect the benefits provided by the biodiversity on this geography.
-We promote socioeconomic and environmental sustainability framed by three main strategies:
+At the same time, we promote socioeconomic and environmental sustainability framed by three main strategies:

-- Community-based land-use planning with indigenous peoples and local governments.
+- Community-based conservation and land-use planning with indigenous peoples and local governments.

 - Sustainable livelihoods and productive activities.